tboie/universal_phreak_generator/README.md

 Tesselation = scaled reaction of form?

 Does this method relate to Rotating Cell and Boundary?
 Scaling structure of system?
-Horizontal vs Vertical data evolution?

-Does this relate to how the system scales in Nothing to Something?  (common ranges?)
+Horizontal/Vertical pattern relation?

 A block is 4 quadrants?
 A blinker rotates 90 degrees?
 A tile combines concepts of the 2 most common patterns.